newlandsvalley/elm-soundfont-ports/README.md

 To build, cd to examples amd run:

     ./compilesp.sh

-To run, use simpleplayer.html
+To run, use:

+    simpleplayer.html

 #### MIDI Audio Controller